cristianbuja/Recordlink/README.md

 TS Config changes example:
 - See example in Configuration/PageTS

+Query for update from 1.3.0 version
+- See update script

 ### Important notice for version 1.3.0
 This version is a bridge for upgrade from TYPO3 7.6 to 8 LTS